Audio Trimmer & Cutter

 Drawing a waveform from decoded audio data involves downsampling the raw samples to fit the canvas width.
 For a canvas that's 836 pixels wide displaying a 3-minute song at 44.1kHz, you have roughly 7.9 million samples but only 836 horizontal pixels.
 We calculate a "bucket" size (samples per pixel) and find the min/max amplitude within each bucket.
 These min/max pairs are drawn as vertical lines on the canvas, creating the familiar waveform visualization.

-We've optimized our waveform rendering to handle files up to 2 hours long without browser freezes by using requestAnimationFrame and processing in chunks.
+We've improved our waveform rendering to handle files up to 2 hours long without browser freezes by using requestAnimationFrame and processing in chunks.
 This approach, which we arrived at through our testing process over several iterations, prevents the main thread from blocking and keeps the UI responsive.

-Trimming: The Technical Details
+Trimming The Technical Details

 When you set trim points and click download, here's what happens under the hood:

-1. Sample Calculation: The start and end times (in seconds) are multiplied by the sample rate to get exact sample indices.
+- The start and end times (in seconds) are multiplied by the sample rate to get exact sample indices.
 For example, trimming from 2.5s to 10.3s at 44100Hz means extracting samples 110,250 through 454,230.

-2. Buffer Creation: A new AudioBuffer (or raw Float32Array) is created with exactly the right number of samples for the trimmed duration.
+AudioBuffer(or raw Float32Array) is created with exactly the right number of samples for the trimmed duration. - Samples are copied from the source buffer to the new buffer using

-4. Fade Application: If fade in or fade out is enabled, we apply a linear gain ramp to the relevant samples.
+Float32Array.prototype.set()with appropriate offsets, which is significantly faster than copying sample-by-sample. - If fade in or fade out is enabled, we apply a linear gain ramp to the relevant samples.
 For a 1-second fade at 44100Hz, the first 44,100 samples are multiplied by a linearly increasing value from 0.0 to 1.0.

-5. WAV Encoding: The trimmed PCM data is encoded into a WAV file format.
+- The trimmed PCM data is encoded into a WAV file format.
 We construct a 44-byte WAV header (RIFF/WAVE format) containing the sample rate, bit depth (16-bit), channel count, and data chunk size, then write the PCM samples as 16-bit integers.

-6. Blob & Download: The WAV data is wrapped in a Blob and a temporary URL is created via URL.createObjectURL(), triggering the browser's download mechanism.
+- Blob & The WAV data is wrapped in a Blob and a temporary URL is created via

-Fade Effects: Linear vs. Exponential
+Fade Effects Linear vs. Exponential

 Professional DAWs often offer exponential or S-curve fades.
 An exponential fade in starts slowly and accelerates, which sounds more natural to our ears.
 If you need this behavior, you can modify the fade code to use Math.pow(progress, 2) for an exponential curve or (Math.cos(Math.PI * progress + Math.PI) + 1) / 2 for an S-curve.
 We chose linear for simplicity and because most users won't notice the difference for fades under 2 seconds.